-

 Energy

 Korea will take the lead in developing international standards to ensure the safety and efficiency of equipment used in eco-friendly fuel ships powered by ammonia and hydrogen.
-The Korean Agency for Technology and Standards (KATS, President Kim Dae-ja) under the Ministry of Trade, Industry and Resources (MOTIR) announced that it will propose two new international standards at the ISO/TC 8/SC 3 Piping and Machinery Subcommittee Meeting being held in Busan from November 3 to 6.
-Global shipbuilders are developing vessels powered by eco-friendly fuels such as ammonia and hydrogen in response to the International Maritime Organization (IMO)’s greenhouse gas reduction goals.
-Building on Korea’s strengths in the shipbuilding sector, the country is leading efforts to standardize core equipment for eco-friendly fuel ships.
+The Korean Agency for Technology and Standards (KATS, President Kim Dae-ja) under the Ministry of Trade, Industry and Resources (MOTIR) announced that it will propose two new international standards at the ISO/TC 8/SC 3 Piping and Machinery Subcommittee Meeting being held in Busan from November 3 to 6, 2025.
+Global shipbuilders are developing vessels powered by eco-friendly fuels such as ammonia and hydrogen in response to greenhouse gas reduction regulations set by the International Maritime Organization (IMO).
+Building on its strengths in the shipbuilding sector, Korea is leading efforts to standardize core equipment for eco-friendly fuel ships.
 At this meeting, KATS plans to propose international standards for “Test Procedures for Valves and Heat Exchangers for Ammonia-Fueled Ships.”
-Once adopted, the proposed international standards for core equipment are expected to significantly strengthen Korea’s global competitiveness in the ammonia-fueled ship sector, which remains in the early stage of commercialization.
-Korean marine equipment manufacturers will continue to focus on developing international standards for key components of eco-friendly fuel ships, including piping systems and storage tanks.
+Once adopted, the proposed international standards for these core components are expected to significantly strengthen Korea’s global competitiveness in the ammonia-fueled ship sector, which remains at an early stage of commercialization.
+Korean marine equipment manufacturers will continue developing international standards for key components of eco-friendly fuel ships, including piping systems and storage tanks.
 KATS President Kim Dae-ja stated, “It is highly meaningful for Korea to lead the development of core technology standards for future vessels in line with the global push for carbon neutrality.
-We will continue to enhance Korea’s standardization capabilities for eco-friendly alternative fuel ship technology to help the nation’s shipbuilding and marine equipment industries strengthen their competitiveness in the global market.” date2025-11-04
+We will continue to strengthen Korea’s standardization capabilities in eco-friendly alternative fuel ship technology to support the competitiveness of our shipbuilding and marine equipment industries in the global market.” date2025-11-04

 -